diegomattos1408/DataSUS-EDA-Python/README.md

 # DataSUS EDA Python
-This repository contains a series of Python notebooks and a Dash application designed for the analysis and visualization of tuberculosis data in Brazil for the first quarter of 2023.
-Each component is described below:
+This repository contains a series of Python notebooks and a Dash application designed for the analysis and visualization of data from DataSUS Each component is described below:

 - Dashboard n180 DataSUS
 ![Power BI Dashboard](assets/n180_bi.png)